 - Untimed portion: Play would resume, without a game clock, until one team matches or exceeds the target score

-- Timed Portion: After 45+ minutes of timed play, the next timeout/dead ball/made basket (which happened to be a foul committed by the Warriors’ Steph Curry on the Cavaliers’ LeBron James) would have ended the timed portion, with the game tied, 89-89
+- Timed Portion: After 45+ minutes of timed play, the next timeout/dead ball/made basket (which happened to be a three-pointer made by the Cavaliers’ JR Smith while being fouled) would have ended the timed portion, with the Warriors leading, 124-113

-- Untimed Portion: Play would resume without a game clock, and the first team to reach 96 points would be declared the NBA champion
+- Untimed Portion: Play would resume without a game clock, and the first team to reach 131 points would win the game

 An NCAA game would look something like this (replacing the last four minutes of game-clock-focused play with a comparable amount of game-clock-free play):